will-io/swe432-servlet/README.md

 ## 4. Create a Heroku app

-Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", give it a name, and click on "create app".
+Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", provide a name, and click on "create app".

 ## 5. Link repo and deploy